Eastern Coral Snake

 Eastern Coral Snake FAQs (Frequently Asked Questions)

-The eastern coral snake is extremely poisonous, or venomous.
+The eastern coral snake is extremely venomous.
 Though it is not a large snake and even its fangs aren’t very long, it contains enough venom to kill five adult humans.

 What happens if an eastern coral snake bites you?

 Even though the snake has probably administered a dry bite, you need medical care and antivenin right away.
 If you delay, you may experience double vision, slurred speech, and other signs that your nervous system is shutting down.
 Eventually, the nerves that control the muscles you breathe with will be paralyzed, and you will suffer respiratory failure and possibly die.

 Is an eastern coral snake a good pet?

 The eastern coral snake wouldn’t make a good pet simply because it is so venomous.

 Where is the eastern coral snake found?